 With support from Qualys, Aflac configured VMDR for weekly scans of its 50,000 IT assets in the U.S. and Japan, and it deployed 4,500 Qualys Cloud Agents to facilitate scanning for laptops and cloud environments.

 “Our initial Qualys VMDR scans revealed that there were significantly more vulnerabilities across our estate than our previous tool was able to detect — for example, hidden in Java environments running on Linux,” comments Penn.
 “We went from around 42,000 critical and high-severity vulnerabilities on our radar to more than 185,000 vulnerabilities almost overnight.
 You can’t fix issues if you don’t know they’re there, so we were very pleased that VMDR increased our visibility of security threats.”

 Equipped with deeper insights into vulnerabilities across its IT environment, Aflac is strengthening its security posture while reducing the complexity of industry audits.

 “Within just six months of getting started with VMDR, we cut our critical and high-severity vulnerabilities down from 185,000 to 80,000 vulnerabilities — a reduction of over 55%,” says Penn.
-“Crucially, the Qualys Cloud Platform allows us to dramatically accelerate data-gathering for SOC 2 and DOI audits.
+“Crucially, the Enterprise TruRisk Platform allows us to dramatically accelerate data-gathering for SOC 2 and DOI audits.
 We’ve cut the amount of work involved in a wide range of reporting tasks — from creating dashboards for our subsidiaries to preparing data for auditors — from weeks to minutes.”